mtholder/old-phylesystem/DESIGN.md

 * We can expect dozens to hundreds of studies to be uploaded per year
 * The *metadata* about studies, so-called annotation data, will likely grow very quickly as tools learn to autogenerate this data

+This repo will be used by the Open Tree of Life API, which will be the main entry point for people to access the OToL in a programmatic way.
+It is expected that some people may want to interact directly with this repo for large data changes, but most will be curating data via a website which uses the OToL API.

 ## NexSON

 NexSON is a one-to-one conversion of [NeXML](http://nexml.org) according to